lloda/ra-ra/README.md

 #### Motivation

-I do numerical work in C++, and I need support for array operations.
-The built-in array types that C++ inherits from C are insufficient, so at the time of C++11 when I started writing **ra-ra**, a number of libraries were already available.
-However, most of these libraries seemed to support only vectors and matrices, or small objects for vector algebra.
+The built-in array types that C++ inherits from C are insufficient for numeical work, so at the time of C++11 when I started writing **ra-ra**, a number of like libraries were already available.
+However, most of these libraries supported only vectors and matrices, or small objects for vector algebra.

 Blitz++ was a major inspiration as an early *generic* library.
 But it was a heroic feat to write such a library in C++ in the late 90s.
 Variadic templates, lambdas, perfect forwarding, etc. make things much easier, for the library writer as well as for the user.

 From APL and J I've taken the rank extension mechanism, as well as an inclination for carrying each feature to its logical end.

 I want **ra-ra** to remain simple.
 I try not to second-guess the compiler and I don't fret over performance as much as Blitz++ did.
-However, I'll avoid features that could become an obstacle if I ever tried to make things fast(er).
-It should be possible to implement new traversal methods, or perhaps optimize specific expression patterns, without having to turn the library inside out.
+However, it should be possible to implement new traversal methods, or perhaps optimize specific expression patterns, without having to turn the library inside out.

 #### Other C++ array libraries